Roxxers/roxbot/README.md

 ## Changelog

+#### v0.4.0

+- New Misc cog, new commands like avatar and info
+- ChangeAvatar updated again to be inline with who avatar deals with avatar images.

 #### v0.3.6
 - ChangeAvatar command updated to use a upto date function to download images
 - printsetting command created for bot owner to check the serverconfig at the current time